mosuka/blast/README.md

 ## Installing dependencies

-Blast requires some C/C++ libraries.
+Blast requires some C/C++ libraries if you need to enable cld2, icu, libstemmer or leveldb.
 The following sections are instructions for satisfying dependencies on particular platforms.

 ### Ubuntu 18.10